-The CACMS will make its decision on the University of Toronto MD Program’s accreditation at its Fall 2020 meeting.
-The MD Program expects to receive the final decision shortly thereafter.
+CACMS will make its decision on the University of Toronto MD Program’s accreditation at its Spring 2021 meeting.
+The MD Program expects to receive the final decision shortly thereafter, by June 2021.

 Who is involved?
 Will I be called upon to participate?

 Faculty, students, and staff members all have a role to play in the accreditation process for the MD Program.

 Individuals from across the University of Toronto, Faculty of Medicine and its clinical affiliates will be called upon to provide data for review.

 Some individuals will be asked to sit on a subcommittee of the Medical School Self-study (MSS) to review the data, identify the strengths of the program, and make recommendations for improvement where necessary.